JustinFincher/Portfolio/works/mapaper/readme.md

 > Again, six months later and I think back, Singapore is still a magical experience.
 I enjoyed a lot there when I was writing Mapaper.

 # Spin-offs
 > Mapaper is actually a shrink-down version of my another app, **LiveDesk**.
-Later I lose interest in writing LiveDesk, you know, the common syndrome of being an indie developer.
+Later I lost interest in writing LiveDesk, you know, the common syndrome of being an indie developer.
 > So I took the shorcuts support from LiveDesk and created Mapaper.
 > LiveDesk is still an interesting idea though, that you can get dynamic wallpaper on iOS -- just like what you get on a Mac.
 It will recognize the format of dynamic wallpapers used on macOS and change it through time and time of the day.
 In a way, I am trying to replicate the stock feature of macOS on iOS, and I really hope that LiveDesk can be sherlocked by Apple.
 > Some dev screenshots: